 China's manufacturing activity grew for a ninth straight month in November amid heavy stimulus spending but the growth rate was unchanged from October, an industry group reported Tuesday.

-The state-sanctioned China Federation of Logistics and Purchasing said its monthly purchasing managers index, or PMI, rose to 56.6 on a 100-point scale, compared with 55.2 in November.
+The state-sanctioned China Federation of Logistics and Purchasing said its monthly purchasing managers index, or PMI, stood at 55.2 on a 100-point scale.
 Numbers above 50 show manufacturing activity expanding.

-Beijing's 4 trillion yuan ($586 billion) stimulus program has helped boost growth by pumping money into the economy through spending on public works projects.
-Economic growth rose to 8.9 percent from a year earlier in the quarter ending in September and the World Bank is forecasting 8.4 percent growth for all of 2009.
+Beijing's 4 trillion yuan ($586 billion) stimulus has helped to boost growth by pumping money into the economy through spending on public works projects.
+Economic growth rose to 8.9 percent over a year earlier in the quarter ending in September and the World Bank is forecasting 8.4 percent growth for the full year.

-Economists see the PMI as a better measure of future economic activity than gross domestic product because it contains forward-looking information such as new orders.
-The Chinese federation's survey is based on responses from managers who oversee purchasing for some 700 Chinese companies.
+Economists see the PMI as a more effective measure of future economic activity than gross domestic product because it contains forward-looking information such as new orders.

 On the Net:

 China Federation of Logistics and Purchasing (in Chinese): http://www.chinawuliu.com.cn